Antenna hacks - THE MANTOVA TURBO-8 EXPOSED

 I'm writing this in the hope it may come in handy if you're planning to refurbish your old 'Mantova turbo', or if you want your brand new one to last longer with maximum efficiency.
 First let me say I formerly had an old "Mantova-1, a 5/8 vertical antenna for the 27 megs with 4 radials that stood on top of my roof for more than 20 years with no big issues, aside a small loss of efficiency and a slight increase of VSWR during the last years of use.

-I recently investigated the causes when I took the antenna down for maintenance and discovered that water rain, rust and aluminium oxidation were the main culprits; in addition, the fiberglass isolator holding up the radiating element was severely damaged after years of UV exposure and therefore I decided to buy a new antenna, swapping out the existing one for safety reasons.
+I recently investigated the causes when I took the antenna down for maintenance and discovered that water rain, rust and aluminum oxidation were the main culprits; in addition, the fiberglass isolator holding up the radiating element was severely damaged after years of UV exposure and therefore I decided to buy a new antenna, swapping out the existing one for safety reasons.

 A pic is worth a thousand words so let's have a look: